LenaKlay/gd_project_1/deterministic/functions/README.md

 # Functions

 This folder contains all the code needed to run the deterministic simulations.
+To simulate the drive propagation in space and time, we use a Crank-Nicolson finite difference method.

 ## The `main.py` file